rachel-o-donnell/black_and_white_beauty/README.md

 ADMIN EXTRA :
 - if user is superuser edit and delete buttons appear.
-- edit brings admin to the edit item page
+- edit brings admin to the edit item page where the admin can update the details or image of an item
 - delete confirms with admin if they really want to delete the item - a failsafe in case the button was clicked by accident &nbsp;